Everything You Need to Know About Tongue Piercings

 - People who have a very short tongue.
 This includes you if you are unable to stick out your tongue or stick it out very far.

 - People who have a lot of webbing that stretches far up the tongue.
-This webbing should NEVER be cut, as cutting can cause extreme swelling, suffocation, and bleeding.
+This webbing should NEVER be cut because cutting can cause extreme swelling, suffocation, and bleeding.
 It is not legal for anyone but a medical surgeon in a hospital to cut a tongue to increase its length.

 - People with certain health conditions.
-If you suffer from any form of paralysis, nerve issues, or indeed any health conditions you should alert your piercer.
+If you suffer from any form of paralysis, nerve issues, or any health conditions, you should alert your piercer.

-Things You Need to Know Before Having a Tongue Piercing Done
+Things You Need to Know Before Getting a Tongue Piercing

 You should always research a body modification before getting it done.
 You need to know the process, what questions to ask, what to look out for, and how to choose a studio.